WaterSIC: Information-Theoretically (Near) Optimal Linear Layer Quantization

-Executing this strategy in its classical form is infeasible due to constraints of the problem (as discussed below).
-In particular, we derive a rigorous analysis of the performance of the standard GPTQ algorithm and show it can have arbitrary large gap to IT optimal limit.
-Nevertheless, WaterSIC approximately implements the waterfilling allocation, by pairing the latter with the GPTQ iterations and adjusting $\epsilon$ in a per-channel manner.
-We show that WaterSIC is suboptimal by at most 0.255 bit compared to the IT limit, despite only using integer quantizers.
+Executing this strategy in its classical form is infeasible for LLMs due to constraints of the problem (as discussed below).
+However, another IT result~\cite{zamir2006achieving} demonstrates that quantizing the prediction errors with careful rate allocation can also achieve IT fundamental limit.
+It is then shown that in the context of LLM quantization this is equivalent to using scale choice as above, running GPTQ ane entropy coding, which is the WaterSIC algorithm.
+Theoretically, this shows that WaterSIC has a gap of at most 0.255 bit compared to the IT limit and does not require expensive rotations into the PCA basis.
+In addition, we also present a rigorous analysis of the performance of the standard GPTQ algorithm and show it can have arbitrary large gap to IT optimal limit.
+On the other hand, due to WaterSIC approximately implementing the waterfilling allocation, it's gap to IT limit is fully characterized by the suboptimality of the integer lattice for vector quantization of Gaussians (the reason for the 0.255 bit gap).

 Section~\ref{sec:practice} describes several important tweaks of the plain WaterSIC that are critical for applying it to real-world LLMs.
 Section~\ref{sec:limitations} describes experimental results and discusses limitations and future work.
 Appendices contain full details of experiments, ablations and diagnostics.
 We start, however, with a brief review of existing work.